 Police find person of interest in deadly shooting at Chicago-area parade

+“It’s commonplace now,” Tuazon said of what he called yet another American atrocity.
+“We don’t blink anymore.
+Until laws change, it’s going to be more of the same.”

+The shooting occurred at a spot on the parade route where many residents had staked out prime viewing points early in the day for the annual celebration.
+Dozens of fired bullets sent hundreds of parade-goers — some visibly bloodied — fleeing.
+They left a trail of abandoned items that showed everyday life suddenly, violently disrupted: A half-eaten bag of potato chips; a box of chocolate cookies spilled onto the grass; a child’s Chicago Cubs cap.

-Highland Park Police Chief Lou Jogmen said Monday evening that a police officer briefly chased Robert E. Crimo III as he drove about five miles north of where the shooting occurred before the man pulled over and was taken into custody.
+Highland Park Police Chief Lou Jogmen said a police officer pulled over Robert E. Crimo III about five miles north of the shooting scene, several hours after police released the man's photo and an image of his silver Honda Fit, and warned the public that he was likely armed and dangerous.
+Authorities initially said he was 22, but an FBI bulletin and Crimo's social media said he was 21.

 Police declined to immediately identify Crimo as a suspect but said identifying him as a person of interest, sharing his name and other information publicly was a serious step.